Merzasphor/MWSE/docs/source/lua/type/tes3misc.rst

     The scene graph reference node for this object.

 `script`_ (`tes3script`_)
+    Read-only.
 The script that runs on the object.

 `soulGemData`_ (`tes3soulGemData`_)
+    Read-only.
 Fetches related soul gem data, if this item is a soul gem.

 `sourceMod`_ (`string`_)
     The filename of the mod that owns this object.